kyma-project/kyma/docs/helm-broker/06-01-clusteraddonsconfiguration.md

 ## Sample custom resource

-This is a sample ClusterAddonsConfiguration which provides cluster-wide bundles.
-If any status of ClusterAddonsConfiguration is marked as `Failed`, all of its bundles are not available in the Service Catalog.
+This is a sample ClusterAddonsConfiguration which provides cluster-wide addons.
+If any status of ClusterAddonsConfiguration is marked as `Failed`, all of its addons are not available in the Service Catalog.

 ```yaml
 apiVersion: addons.kyma-project.io/v1alpha1